Be-Prepared/Be-Prepared.github.io/README.md

 * Sun & Moon
     * Look up information for any location (by coordinates or use a major city's name).
+    * Select a date, so you can see historical information or plan for the future.
     * Show location in current coordinate system, plus direction and distance to nearest major city.
     * Shows sunrise, sunset, and current sun location.
     * Moon's rise, moon's set, and the current moon location and phase.